-3.3.1 - The Institution ensures implementation of its stated Code of Ethics for research.
-The Institution has a stated Code of Ethics for research, the implementation of which is ensured by the following: There is an Institutional ethics committee which oversees the implementation of all research projects All the projects including student project work are subjected to the Institutional ethics committee clearance The Institution has plagiarism check software based on the Institutional policy Norms and guidelines for research ethics and publication guidelines are followed
+3.3.1 - The Institution ensures A. All of the Above

+implementation of its stated Code of Ethics

+for research.
+The Institution has a stated

+Code of Ethics for research, the

+implementation of which is ensured by the

+following: There is an Institutional ethics

+committee which oversees the

+implementation of all research projects All

+the projects including student project work

+are subjected to the Institutional ethics

+committee clearance The Institution has

+plagiarism check software based on the

+Institutional policy Norms and guidelines for

+research ethics and publication guidelines are

+followed